-We are continually updating our figures and methodology as more data become available.
+We are continually updating our figures and methodology as more data becomes available.

 We estimated the number of renters who could be behind on rent by Metropolitan Statistical Area.
 This is a directional, consulting style methodology aiming to localize eviction risk for decision makers.Read More